Scripts

 The Import function is used to register a script definition with the OpCon Deploy system.
 During the import process, the script name is selected from a source OpCon system.
 A check is made to see if the script already exists in the repository and if it does, all script versions greater than the latest script version in the repository are extracted from the OpCon system and inserted into the repository.
 If the script does not exist in the repository, all script versions present on the OpCon system are extracted and inserted into the repository.

-It should be noted that scripts can also be inserted into the repository when a schedule is imported.
+Scripts can also be inserted into the repository when a schedule is imported.
 If during the schedule import process, a script is encountered, a check is made to see if this version of the script already exists in the repository.
 If not, the version is added to the repository.

 The import process is divided into two distinct phases with the first phase being the selection phase and the second phase the confirmation phase.